-- Be aware that some milk formula for older children contain a higher sugar content.
+- Be aware that some milk formula for older children contains a higher sugar content.

-- Supervise the children’s teeth brushing techniques till they are at least 7 or 8 years old.
+- Supervise the children’s teeth brushing techniques until they are at least 7 or 8 years old.

 - Teach them to be systematic when they are brushing their teeth.

 - Brush along the gum lines where initial tooth decay begins and angle your bristles at 45-degree angle.

 - MUST brush teeth TWICE a day, especially BEFORE bedtime.

 - Watch out for white spots on teeth